20 ideas for the park – frugal family fun

 Our city has an online list of splash/spray pads we can access for free.
 In the warmest months, I keep a bag of swimsuits, sunscreen and towels in the van so we can cool off without any pre-planning required.

-Some of my favourite pictures of my boys are shots at the park.
+Some of my favorite pictures of my boys are shots at the park.
 Chasing them around, trying to get that perfect shot – it keeps me active, almost as much as the kids.

 Park activities to try